devfile/registry-operator/CONTRIBUTING.md

 4. Run `make docker-push` to push the devfile registry operator image.

+5. (Optional, **docker only**) Run `make docker-buildx` to build and push the devfile registry operator multi-architecture image

-5. Run `make install-cert` to install the cert-manager.
+6. Run `make install-cert` to install the cert-manager.

-6. Run `make install` to install the CRDs.
+7. Run `make install` to install the CRDs.

-7. Run `make deploy` to deploy the operator.
+8. Run `make deploy` to deploy the operator.

 ### Testing your Changes